edgexfoundry/developer-scripts/releases/geneva/compose-files/README.md

 ## Network name
 By default, the containers are brought up on a network that is named for the owning directory or folder.
 By default, it is assumed that your Compose files are in a folder called `compose-files`.
 Therefore, the network name takes the folder `compose-files` as its prefix followed by `_edgex-network` for a full name of `compose-files_edgex-network`.

-When using the Portainer or EdgeX UI Compose files to bring up the associated UIs, note that the network configuration in these Compose files assumes the default network name.
+When using the EdgeX UI Compose files to bring up the associated UI, note that the network configuration in these Compose files assumes the default network name.

 ``` yaml
 networks: